-Late in the afternoon, you’ll depart for our beachfront hotels just beyond the city on a white-sand peninsula.
-Economy [E] accommodations are at the festive—and recently renovated— Costa Sur Hotel on Maria Aguilar Beach.
-Premium package [P] accommodations will be on Ancon Beach at the lovely four-star hotel, Trinidad del Mar Hotel.
+Late in the afternoon, you’ll depart for your beachfront hotel just beyond the city on a white-sand peninsula: the recently renovated— Costa Sur Hotel on Maria Aguilar Beach.

 On our Cuba Education Tours, we like to begin the morning with a visit to the Academy of Painting "Oscar Fernandez Morera".
 Teachers and students will give you an intimate guided tour of the school, and engage you on the nature of the work they are performing there.
 A rare chance to experience the Cuba educational system outside of Havana City, the principal will also join you.

 Lunch is back at your hotel, as all meals are included in the hotel packages for Trinidad.